leucir/factory/executive_summary.md

 - Hard to reason about (what changed, what passed, what is safe to reuse?)
 - Expensive (compute, bandwidth, and human time)

+### The pain for the Consumers (Platform/App Teams)

+- Delayed access to updated images when fixes or features land; waits depend on the factory build cycles
+- Inconsistent variants across architectures/GPU; missing or untested tags block delivery
+- Low visibility into change and safety: unclear diffs, no easy SBOM/provenance to prove what’s inside
+- Compliance/security uncertainty: patch status and attestations are not obvious or auditable

 ## Our Approach (Simple, Deterministic, Observable)

 - Simple